dcdpr/did-btcr2/mdbook/src/operations/update.md

 ### Announcing to a Singleton Beacon

-A [BTCR2 Update Announcement] for a Singleton Beacon is the SHA256 hash of the [BTCR2 Signed Update] hashed with the [JSON Document Hashing] algorithm.
-This hash is used as the [Signal Bytes] when constructing a [Beacon Signal] bitcoin transaction.
-The [Beacon Signal] can then be signed by the private key that controls the [Beacon Address] and broadcast to the Bitcoin network. <!-- todo: constructing/signing/broadcasting Bitcoin transactions are low-level Bitcoin operations.
-Do we need to give more details? -->
+A [BTCR2 Update Announcement] for a [Singleton Beacon] is the [BTCR2 Signed Update] hashed with the [JSON Document Hashing] algorithm.
+This hash is used as the [Signal Bytes] when constructing a [Beacon Signal] Bitcoin transaction.
+The [Beacon Signal] is signed by the private key that controls the [Beacon Address] and broadcast to the Bitcoin network. <!-- todo: Delegate Bitcoin operations to normative specifications. -->

 ### Announcing to an Aggregate Beacon